Woody, Buzz and the gang return

 “But when Bonnie takes the whole gang on her family’s road trip excursion, Woody ends up on an unexpected detour that includes a reunion with his long-lost friend Bo Peep.
 After years of being on her own, Bo’s adventurous spirit and life on the road belie her delicate porcelain exterior.
 As Woody and Bo realise they’re worlds apart when it comes to life as a toy, they soon come to find that’s the least of their worries.”

 Can I watch a trailer?

-After making a bold attempt to escape, it’s up to Woody and the gang to rescue Bonnie’s favourite toy Forky, who has some serious identity questions.
+As it shows, it’s up to Woody and the gang to rescue Bonnie’s favourite toy Forky, who has some serious identity questions.